JosephJeong6234/Face-Mask-CNN/README.md

 # Face-Mask-CNN

+## 🎥 Demo Video

 https://raw.githubusercontent.com/JosephJeong6234/Face-Mask-CNN/main/facecnndemo.mp4

-I used a kaggle dataset to make a cnn classifer on mask vs no mask wearing people.
+I used a Kaggle dataset to make a CNN classifier for detecting whether people are wearing masks.

-I used 2 convolution layers, first had 32 channels and the second had 64.
-I used ReLU to make the outputs non linear and pooling to make it more efficent with 5 epochs.
-Had a test accuracy of 98.79%
+- 2 convolution layers (32 channels, then 64)
+- ReLU activation for non-linearity
+- Max pooling to improve efficiency
+- Trained for 5 epochs
+- **Test accuracy:** 98.79%